 Our team was tasked to redesign Humana's loyalty program called Go365.
-I was responsible for restructuring the site map, digesting and often creating business requirements, designing stimuli for user testing, user flows, annotated wireframes and interactive prototypes to define the new experience.
+I was responsible for helping to restructure the site map, digesting business requirements, designing stimuli for user testing, creating user flows, annotated wireframes and interactive prototypes to define the new experience.
 Below are examples of deliverables and process.

 Our final product was an annotated UXPin prototype for desktop + mobile.
-Our system and interaction patterns spanned four qualitatively different user types.
+Our system and interaction patterns supported four different user types.

 On the left, a printed version of the current state site, organized according to the new navigation structure.
 On the right, a smattering of sketches/notes used to guide our thinking.